eth-easl/orion/artifact_evaluation/README.md

 We have set up a VM image with NVIDIA-DRIVERS preinstalled.
 In order to create a VM, do

-* `gcloud compute instances create <machine_name> --machine-type=n1-standard-8 --zone=europe-west4-a --boot-disk-size 500GB  --maintenance-policy TERMINATE --restart-on-failure --boot-disk-type pd-ssd --image image-nvidia-drivers --accelerator=count=1,type=nvidia-tesla-v100`
+* `gcloud compute instances create <machine_name> --machine-type=n1-standard-8 --zone=europe-west4-a --boot-disk-size 500GB  --maintenance-policy TERMINATE --restart-on-failure --boot-disk-type pd-balanced --image image-nvidia-drivers --accelerator=count=1,type=nvidia-tesla-v100`

 ## SSH to the VM